Understanding Food Labels for a Healthy Diet

 But with all the food products available in the market, where do you start?
 We narrow things down by first learning which kinds of food are best for you through the Australian Guide to Healthy Eating.

 Every food package is required to have a nutritional information panel.
-This indicates product-specific information such as serving size, kilojoules, and dietary information which includes fats, sodium, and fiber content.
-By looking through it, you will be able to compare similar packaged food products and also see whether that snack you’ve been eyeing is worth the kilojoule.
+This indicates product-specific information such as serving size, kilojoules, and dietary information which includes fats, sodium, and fibre content.
+By looking through it, you will be able to compare similarly packaged food products and also see whether that snack you’ve been eyeing is worth the kilojoule.

 Here’s how you inspect the nutritional panel: (https://www.eatforhealth.gov.au/sites/default/files/files/eatingwell/efh_food_label_example_130621.pdf)

-Being skeptic isn’t always negative, it pays to be particular and mindful of what you feed to your body.
+Being sceptical isn’t always negative, it pays to be particular and mindful of what you feed to your body.
 And efforts put into being healthy are never wasted nor unnecessary.
-After all, what will you lose if you choose to live healthy?
+After all, what will you lose if you choose to live healthily?